 We have the resources necessary to build a strong case in your favor, including calling in the expert witnesses who can estimate your future care needs and help us calculate how much you may need to pay for ongoing care.
 Let us handle all your legal needs and fight for the compensation you deserve while you focus on completing rehabilitation and recovering as fully as possible.

-How can I contact a spinal cord injury attorney in South Florida?
+How can I contact a spinal cord injury attorney?

 To discuss your potential claim regarding a Fort Lauderdale spinal cord injury, call the Law Firm of Anidjar & Levine today at 800-747-3733.
 We offer free case evaluations in our initial consultation with one of our South Florida spinal cord injury lawyers.